Keyboard shortcuts

 GitOps alternative: cargo athena emit | kubectl apply -f - registers the templates; argo submit --from workflowtemplate/<root> runs them.
 Names are stable and deterministic.

-Try one step locally before deploying? cargo athena container emulate runs a single #[container] under docker/podman exactly as Argo would.
+Want to try one step locally before deploying? cargo athena emulate runs a single #[container] under docker / podman exactly as Argo would; see Testing for the full inner-loop options.

 Next: Core Concepts.